grantek/minisynth32/README.md

 ### Assembling the face

+* Melt the 3 threaded inserts into the faceplate as described above.
 * The printed face plate is assembled with the assembled front panel PCB, two printed buttons, the assembled rotary encoder (with printed backplate), and a printed knob.